shwina/cccl/docs/python/parallel.rst

 The core functionality provided by the ``parallel`` library are algorithms such as reductions, scans, sorts, and transforms.

-Here's a simple example showing how to use the :func:`reduce_into <cuda.cccl.parallel.experimental.algorithms.reduce_into>` algorithm to reduce an array of integers.
+Here's a simple example showing how to use the :func:`reduce_into <cuda.parallel.algorithms.reduce_into>` algorithm to reduce an array of integers.

 .. literalinclude:: ../../python/cuda_cccl/tests/parallel/examples/reduction/sum_reduction.py